Exploration Manager, Eastmain Resources Inc.

 Does it get any better than seeing some of the most amazing geology with a group of technical, ambitious and like-minded geoscientists?
 S-IMEW honors what geoscience is all about - being curious, asking questions and getting out there to explore.
 Thanks so much for an amazing opportunity!

 To see such genuine enthusiasm amongst industry leaders throughout S-IMEW fueled my passion and desire to learn as much as possible about the many aspects of the mineral exploration industry.
-All the people I met, including fellow students and industry staff, and the hands-on knowledge obtained about the mining industry at this well-rounded workshop, immensely added to what I'm learning through my co-op work terms and geology studies at the University of Waterloo.
+All the people I met, including fellow students and industry staff, and the hands-on knowledge obtained about the mining industry at this well-rounded workshop, immensely added to what I have learned through my work experience and geologic studies at the University of Waterloo.
 In appreciation, one of my goals is to one day give back by encouraging and instilling this same desire in future geoscience students.

 PhD candidate, Laurentian University